alphagov/govuk-import-export-prototype/guide/import-goods-outside-eu/make-import-declaration.markdown

    url: '/topic/business-and-self-employed/importing.html'
 ---

-You can make a import declaration by:
+You can make an import declaration to the Customs Handling Import and Export Freight (CHIEF) system by:

 * using or developing software - this is faster and easier for making regular declarations, eg if you're a larger company
 * using the Import Control System (ICS)